unblinking/saltpack/specs/saltpack_encryption_v2.md

   plaintext bytes, max size 1 MB.
 It's encrypted with the **payload key**.
 The nonce is `saltpack_ploadsbNNNNNNNN` where `NNNNNNNN` is the packet number as an 8-byte big-endian unsigned integer.
 The first payload packet is number 0.
-- The **final flag** is a boolean, true for the final payload packet, and false for all other payload packets.

 Computing the **MAC keys** is the only step of encrypting a message that requires the sender's private key.
 Thus it's the **authenticators list**,